metamesh/metamesh.org/content/english/standalone/projects.md

   - option: 'No'
   name: internet
   width: half
-- placeholder: I want to switch to MetaMesh because...
+- placeholder: I am interested in Meta Mesh's Internet access because...
   options:
-  - option: I can no longer afford my current plan
+  - option: My current Internet plan's cost is burdensome
-  - option: My connection is unreliable
+  - option: My Internet is unstable or slow
-  - option: I can't make more than one video call at once
+  - option: Internet access is not offered where I live
   - option: Other
   name: switch
   width: half
-textareas:
+textareas: []
-- name: plan
-  width: half
-  placeholder: My internet plan is...
-- name: other
-  placeholder: Tell us more...
-  width: half
 submit: Submit
-form_title: Participate
+form_title: Sign Up!
-subtitle: Meta Mesh is deploying a pilot project to offer our In-Home WiFi services to K-12 students to keep them connected for online learning throughout the COVID-19 Crisis.
-If your household resides in Homewood, Coraopolis, or New Kensington-Arnold, please fill out the form below to see if you are eligible to receive services through this pilot program.
+subtitle: 'Meta Mesh is deploying a pilot project to offer our In-Home WiFi services to K-12 students to keep them connected for online learning throughout the COVID-19 Crisis.
+If your household resides in Homewood, Coraopolis, or New Kensington-Arnold, please fill out the form below to see if you are eligible to receive services through this pilot program. '
 form_action: https://formspree.io/f/xnqonazg

 ---